ShahafRSeza/BizCardz-Backend/README.md

-# :desktop_computer: REST API Project
+# :desktop_computer: BizCardz - Server Side

 I built this project for an assignment as part of a Full Stack Web Development course I study at the HackerU College.
 With all my love for a client-side projects, this entire project is based on server side only.